graezykev/ts-eslint-standard-js/steps.md

 ## VS Code editor setting

-Configure your VS Code editor, to auto insert 2 spaces after you click the `Tab` key, instead of inserting a real `Tab`, following the rule define by [Standard JS](https://standardjs.com/rules)
+Configure your VS Code editor, to auto insert 2 spaces after you click the `Tab` key, instead of inserting a real `Tab`, following the rule defined by [Standard JS](https://standardjs.com/rules)

 create the configure file